56kcloud/Training/Docker/kickstart/chapters/alpine.md

 ## Terminology

-In the last section, you saw a lot of Docker-specific jargon which might be confusing to some.
-So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.
+In the last section, you saw a lot of Docker-specific jargon that might confuse some.
+So, before you go further, let's clarify some terminology used frequently in the Docker ecosystem.

-- _Images_ - The file system and configuration of our application which are used to create containers.
-To find out more about a Docker image, run `docker image inspect alpine`.
-In the demo above, you used the `docker image pull` command to download the **alpine** image.
+- _Images_ - The file system and configuration of our application, which are used to create containers.
+To learn more about a Docker image, run `docker image inspect alpine`.
+You used the `docker image pull` command to download the **alpine** image.
 When you executed the command `docker container run hello-world`, it also did a `docker image pull` behind the scenes to download the **hello-world** image.
 - _Containers_ - Running instances of Docker images &mdash; containers run the actual applications.
 A container includes an application and all of its dependencies.
-It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
-You created a container using `docker container run` which you did using the alpine image that you downloaded.
-A list of running containers can be seen using the `docker container ps` command.
+It shares the kernel with other containers and runs as an isolated process in user space on the host OS.
+You created a container using `docker container run`, which you did using the alpine image you downloaded.
+You can see a list of running containers by using the `docker container ps` command.
-- _Docker daemon_ - The background service running on the host that manages building, running and distributing Docker containers.
+- _Docker daemon_ - The background service running on the host, that manages building, running and distributing Docker containers.
 - _Docker client_ - The command line tool that allows the user to interact with the Docker daemon.
-- _Docker Hub_ - A [registry](https://hub.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
+- _Docker Hub_ - A [registry](https://hub.docker.com/) of Docker images where you can find trusted and enterprise-ready containers, plugins, and Docker editions.
 You'll be using this later in this tutorial.

 ## Next Steps: Webapps with Docker